37 Metaphors for Lost with Meaning and Examples

 13. Lost in a Whirlwind

-Meaning: A whirlwind represents chaos and unpredictability, much like feeling lost when life feels out of control.
+Meaning: A whirlwind represents chaos and unpredictability.

 Examples in Context: